Ga. Senate taking up horse race betting

 ATLANTA — Proposals to legalize gambling in Georgia are now in the pipeline of both legislative chambers in the General Assembly.

-A bill introduced in the state Senate this week would allow pari-mutuel betting on horse racing in the Peach State subject to a statewide referendum.
+A bill introduced in the state Senate this week (week of Jan.
+24) would allow pari-mutuel betting on horse racing in the Peach State subject to a statewide referendum.

 Also known as pool betting, all bets go into a pool and the amount is shared between everyone that placed bets on the winning selection.